USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch06_req_lib.md

 The Message Passing Interface (MPI) is a standard library specification for message passing, or intra-software communication, on both massively parallel computing hardware and workstation clusters.
 There are different open source MPI libraries available that work well with CMAQ.

 - [MVAPICH2](http://mvapich.cse.ohio-state.edu) is a portable implementation of MPI that is available from Ohio State University.
-- [OpenMPI](https://www.open-mpi.org) is an open-source MPI implelmentation that is developed and maintained by a consortium of academic, research, and industry partners.
+- [OpenMPI](https://www.open-mpi.org) is an open-source MPI implementation that is developed and maintained by a consortium of academic, research, and industry partners.

 References for Chapter 6: Required Libraries
 ------------------------------------------